-Revisit children's posters and code journals (if using them) and add anything new hfollowing their learning in this lesson.
+Revisit children's posters and code journals (if using them) and include anything new they wish following their learning in this lesson.

-9. Debugging Loti-Bot
+Debugging Loti-Bot

 Technology is great but sometimes we must use our knowledge to work out what to do if things do not go to plan.
 This is no different from when we use programable devices.